Birth, Sato Bon

 Our preferences begin in raw, unreasoned bursts of rapture, love at first sight, or sensory intoxication that leaves us wordless.
 These moments imprint deeply, they arrive unjustified and pure.
 Over time, through repeated encounters, reasoned comparison, and immersion in culture's best offerings, they ripen into refined habits of seeing and feeling.
 Pretense (admiring what others esteem without an inner spark) dulls and distorts it.
 Genuine taste, by contrast, grows saner and more open-hearted through lived delight and joy.

 Some are born with a natural sensitivity toward aesthetic delight, finer antennae for harmony, proportion, or resonance, much as some are born with a keener ear for music.
 This innate quality provides a head start; refinement is less about mechanical memorization than about awakening what was already there.
 But taste can also be acquired through deliberate, patient effort, it is not an exclusive birthright.
-Anyone willing to engage honestly with beauty over time can develop it, though realism matters; the depth reached by someone born with a strong predisposition is not always reachable by effort alone.
+Anyone willing to engage honestly with beauty over time can develop it, though realism matters; the depth reached by someone born with that predisposition is not always reachable by those who must cultivate it through effort alone.

 That said, consider two pianists, both rigorously trained.
 One plays well, technically solid and expressive.
 The other, gifted with an innate musicality, becomes a genius.
 Both practice countless hours.
 Yet the one with that inner quality achieves a luminous, transcendent level the other cannot quite match.
 The difference lies not in effort alone, but in how readily and profoundly beauty registers from the start.
 In either case, what matters is that the pursuit is taken seriously.